CNO Financial Group Inc. research snapshot

 DimensionConclusionConfidence

-MoatBrand recognition (Colonial Penn, Bankers Life), direct-to-consumer distribution, and an aging U.S. demographic provide some insulation, but pricing power and switching costs are limited versus larger peers such as MetLife, Prudential, and Unum.Medium-low
+MoatBrand recognition (Colonial Penn, Bankers Life), direct-to-consumer marketing, and licensed agent networks provide some insulation, and an aging U.S. demographic supports demand.
+Pricing power and switching costs remain limited versus larger peers such as MetLife, Prudential, Unum, and F&G Annuities & Life.Medium-low

-Risk levelElevated by high debt leverage, thin GAAP profit margins, interest rate and claims experience sensitivity, regulatory exposure, and the overhang from the 2002 Conseco Chapter 11 bankruptcy.Medium
+Risk levelElevated by high balance-sheet leverage, thin GAAP margins, interest rate and claims experience sensitivity, regulatory exposure, dependence on investment income, and the overhang from the 2002 Conseco Chapter 11 bankruptcy that still keeps the consensus target below the current price.Medium

 CNO AI stock forecast